robertmap/mobac-gpxedit/README-DEV.md

 There you will find the latest sources of Mobile Atlas Creator in form of a Gradle project which can be imported for example into IntelliJ.
 All sources, tools and build files are included in this repository.
 Java libraries are automatically retrieved from Maven central repository.

+This GIT repository only contains MOBAC source code after 27th December 2020 (first gradle based version, later released as version 2.2.0).
+Older versions designed to be compiled using Apache Ant and the code of *Trekbuddy Atlas Creator* (TAC), the predecessor of MOBAC, are available in the project [Subversion repository](https://sourceforge.net/p/mobac/code/HEAD/tree/).

 ## Building Mobile Atlas Creator

 If you want to compile MOBAC, an installation of Java Development Tools (JDK) is required.
 Using OpenJDK version 8 or 11 is recommended.
 For building MOBAC use the provided gradlew command-line script: